 Many mental health disorders form as a direct result of the disorganized patterns of thought and sense of self.
 The few I listed are only a part of the spectrum of disorders that having disorganized parenting can cause in a helpless child, that carries over into adulthood.
 There is a link between complex post-traumatic stress disorder to these mental health conditions.

 The best way to stop the madness of children experiencing mistreatment in their lives and the subsequent development of a disorganized attachment style is to do more to end child abuse.
-Awareness is part of the solution, but there need be stronger and more stringent laws to govern the treatment of a child by their parents.
+Awareness is part of the solution, but there needs to be stronger and more stringent laws to govern the treatment of a child by their parents.

 Screening every child early in their life for adverse childhood experiences must be done to assess the dangers they may face from the hands of those they count on the most.